harplife/zettelkasten/goals/goal_master_in_cs.md

 aliases: [Get a Master's Degree in Computer Science]
 tags: [goals, study, career, computer_science, master, degree, major, work]
 status: ongoing
-edited: 2021-12-29
+edited: 2021-12-30
 ---

 # Get a Master's Degree in Computer Science
 After [[goal_bachelor_in_cs|Get a Bachelor's Degree in Computer Science]] plan is done and over with, I'd like to start Master's right away.
 If I can do it online, I guess that's fine but I feel that the quality of education drops drastically when it's online.
 If I were to do it offline, however, I'd somehow manage my time with work, or not work at all and go full time student.

 ## Focus
-I'm not really interested in the broad range of [[computer_science|Computer Science]].
-I'm more interested in Computer Vision #todo or Computer Graphics.
+I'm interested in Computer Vision #todo or Computer Graphics.
 I'd like to go even further with [[machine_learning|Machine Learning]] in the mix.
-So, all in all, Computer Science with focus on AI in Computer Vision.
+So, all in all, Computer Science with focus on AI in Computer Vision is what I'm going for.

 ## Traget Schools
 ### Southern Illinois University Edwardsville